ZooTools/email-spell-checker/README.md

 Adding <b>EmailSpellChecker</b> to your project takes less than 5 minutes.

-It works on any JavaScript framework (Vue, React, Next.JS, Angular, Svelte, etc) as well as the your backend server.
+It works on any JavaScript framework (Vue, React, Next.JS, Angular, Svelte, etc) as well as your backend server.

-Here some highly-requested tutorials.
+Here are some highly-requested tutorials.
 If you want to write a tutorial [send a PR](https://github.com/zootools/email-spell-checker/pulls) or [create an issue](https://github.com/zootools/email-spell-checker/issues) if you want to ask for one:

 - JavaScript (Continue reading this README.md)
 - [⚛️ React: Validating email spell in React](./docs/React.md)